-Figure 15: WAN Setup Page
+Figure 13: WAN Setup Page

 To configure the WAN port, click Edit or Add to get the configuration pages.
-If there are many services (protocols) in the single PVC interface, please enter the unique VLAN tag number to identify the service (protocol).
+If there are many services (protocols) in the WAN interface, please enter the unique VLAN tag number to identify the service (protocol).
+Otherwise, please let is as unchecked as default if you do not have any information from ISP about the VLAN settings.